sebastian-software/preppy/readme.md

 ## Binary Output

-Additionally `prepublish` is capable in generating for binary targets.
+Additionally `preppy` is capable in generating for binary targets.

 This generates a `mypackage` binary which is generated from the matching source file.